Frugal U.S. consumers make it tough for food companies to raise prices

 According to Deloitte’s annual survey of food shoppers released last week, 94 percent agreed they would remain cautious and keep spending at the same level even if the economy improves.
 That’s about the same percentage as it was in 2010 in the aftermath of the credit crisis.

-So Chipotle Mexican Grill Inc, McDonald’s Corp, Hillshire Brands Co and Kraft Foods Group Inc, all of which are raising prices, will be trying to retain consumers stuck with stagnant incomes and unhappy memories of the recession.
+So Chipotle Mexican Grill Inc (CMG.N), McDonald’s Corp (MCD.N), Hillshire Brands Co HSN.N and Kraft Foods Group Inc KRFT.O, all of which are raising prices, will be trying to retain consumers stuck with stagnant incomes and unhappy memories of the recession.
 Faced with little choice but to boost prices to cover the spike in costs for products like milk and meat, companies often are taking extra care to justify or soften the increases.

 Kraft has raised, or will soon increase, prices on about 45 percent of the products in its portfolio, including cheese, cold cuts and bacon.
 Hillshire raised the prices on Jimmy Dean sausage and Ball Park hot dogs as retail pork prices hit a record high of $1.99 a pound in March, from $1.40 a pound a year ago, according to the U.S. Department of Agriculture.
 McDonald’s eliminated its “dollar menu” last year to give it flexibility to raise prices to offset high costs for meat and other ingredients.